Types Of Auctions

 Different Types of Auctions

 Everyone knows roughly how an auction works.
-People put items up for auction then others place bids until there is winner (whom ever is willing to pay the most).
+People put items up for auction, then others place bids until there is a winner (whoever is willing to pay the most).
 The seller can set reserves and minimum opening bids to make sure they get at least a certain amount.

 But not everyone knows that there are different types of auctions, like Multi-Parcel and Static Auctions.
 We know you might not know what we are talking about, but this is what we’re going to help teach you.
 Let’s get reading and bring you up to date on all the different auction types.